philiplb/Valdi/docs/html/1.0.0/_sources/api/Validator/ValidatorInterface.rst.txt

 Valdi\\Validator\\ValidatorInterface
 ------------------------------------

-.. php:namespace: Valdi\\Validator
+.. php:namespace:: Valdi\Validator

 .. php:interface:: ValidatorInterface

       The interface each validator has to implement.

-    .. php:method:: isValid($value, $parameters)
+   .. php:method:: ValidatorInterface::isValid()

       Validates the given value.

-        :type $value: mixed
-        :param $value: the value to validate
+      :param mixed $value: the value to validate
-        :type $parameters: array
-        :param $parameters: the other parameters the validator might need
+      :param array $parameters: the other parameters the validator might need

-        :returns: boolean true if the value is valid, false else
+      :returns: boolean $ true if the value is valid, false else

-    .. php:method:: getInvalidDetails()
+   .. php:method:: ValidatorInterface::getInvalidDetails()

       Gets the details if the validation failed.

-        :returns: mixed the details
+      :returns: mixed $ the details